 Recent flood events accelerated bank erosion on a reach of the River Derwent, east of Workington, Cumbria compromising an access road to the Yearl pumping station and threatening the structural stability of the Yearl weir.

-Salix, the appointed contactor, were enlisted the appointed contractor to reinstate the 160m length of bank in this ecologically sensitive site identified that strong environmental protection would be required throughout the duration of the project including silt control.
+Salix were enlisted as the appointed contractor to reinstate the 160m length of bank in this ecologically sensitive site identified that strong environmental protection would be required throughout the duration of the project including silt control.

 The risk of silt pollution associated with the disturbance of the fine, unconsolidated mud depositions on the river bed and weak alluvium soils on the bank was high.